This newsletter in English 31 October 2007

 European works councils in Ireland

-A law revealed the right to the trade unions in 2004 to represent their members also in enterprises without employee representation in so called "non union companies" like Ryanair.
-Nevertheless the management opposed with reference to the “Employee Representation Committee" (ERC), a substitute employee representation founded by Ryanair without a trade connection.
-The supreme court of justice decided on the bargaining ability of the ERC on February 1st, 2007.
-Because of lacking proof (nobody was ready for a testimony from the Ryanair staff) the lawsuit was referred back to the labour court, but the court made clear that Irish staff is entitled to an adequate collective representation.
-Already in 2006 Ryanair had received a punishment of 1 m. € because leading managers had made wrong statements in front of the court.
+A 2004 law gave the unions the right to represent their members also in companies without employee representation, so called "non union companies" such as Ryanair.
+Nevertheless, the management blocked with regard to the “Employee Representation Committee" (ERC), a replacement employee representation without union connections, founded by Ryanair.
+On 1st February 2007 the Supreme Court ruled on the collective bargaining competence of the ERC.
+Indeed the dispute was referred back to the Labour Court due to lack of evidence (from Ryanair staff no one was willing to testify), but the court made it clear that Irish workforce is entitled to an appropriate collective representation.
+Only in 2006, Ryanair was ordered to pay a fine of 1 million €, because senior managers had made false statements in court.

-Historical step for Vodafone UK
+Historic step for Vodafone UK

-"Trade union hunter" in the food industry
+"Union busters" in the food industry

 9. EWC and authoritarian corporate culture

-Since January 2006 a research project about European works councils in Austria (see report in EWC News 4/2006) has been conducted by Institute for Society and Social Policy at University of Linz.
-EWC members, trade union secretaries and representatives of the management have been questioned in twelve groups.
-The Linz researchers have identified several models similar to those of the German study of Prof. Kotthoff (see report in EWC News 3/2006).
-We present the third part of our series today.
+Since January 2006 a research project on European works councils in Austria is running at the Institute for Society and Social Policy at Linz University.
+EWC members, trade union secretaries and management representatives are interviewed in twelve groups.
+Similar to the German study by Prof. Kotthoff the Linz researchers identified several models.
+We present today the third part of our series.

 Type 3: The marginal EWC in the authoritarian corporate culture

-The further types are:
+The other types are:

 10. Interesting web pages